 (Determines basic eligibility for the position.
 Applicants who do not meet all of education and experience factors are considered NOT qualified for the position.
-See detailed instructions for demonstrating Education/Experience under "Applying")
+See detailed instructions for demonstrating Education/Experience under ''Applying'')

-The Program Assistant must be an individual with sound judgment, excellent communication, interpersonal and analytical skills and possess a well-developed understanding of US policy interests.
-The successful candidate must have a strong interest in assisting countries in transition and be able to accomplish a wide range of assignments on short notice.
-Since work may require continued changes in program direction and implementation, including frequent coordination, the individual will be someone who is highly flexible and willing to work under conditions of ongoing change.
+The Program Manager must have a strong interest in assisting countries in transition and be able to accomplish a wide range of assignments on short notice.
 The successful candidate must also be willing and able to perform a wide range of administrative functions (budget and financial preparation and management, records management, travel assistance, etc.) to help ensure programmatic success.